EGTortuero/viga/README.md

 In this branch, there will be program versions with proposed changes.
 After being tested multiple times, these changes might (or not) be considered to update the main source code in the master branch.

+* v.0.12.0 - Replaced HMMER by PyHMMER for the search using HMM models as found to be a much faster implementation than the original program.
-* v.0.12.1 - Added the option of running Prodigal-GV instead of Prodigal as well as fixed some issues related with the generation of output files as a consequence of several changes in the Features in Biopython.
+* v.0.11.1 - Added the option of running Prodigal-GV instead of Prodigal as well as fixed some issues related with the generation of output files as a consequence of several changes in the Features in Biopython.
-* v.0.12.0 - Uploaded developer version of the source code.
+* v.0.11.0 - Uploaded developer version of the source code.
 In this case, the idea is to automate the process of installation, creation of databases and minimising the number of required parameters to be used.
 In future versions, it will be also implemented the automation of the PVOGs and RVDB output interpretation (based on Moura de Sousa et al. 2021)

 ## REFERENCES: